A picture is worth a thousand words. I want to share with you 6 science humor images that make me smile. – and also the points that make me smile.

 Tardigrade (water bear) humor

 Water bears (official name: Tardigrades) are the toughest animal on the Earth.
 Water bears can survive in hot springs, in the deep ocean (high pressure), under solid layers of ice, and even after exposure to deadly irradiation.

 This image is a picture of a tardigrade.
 One of its characteristics is to survive in extreme conditions, such as high pressure.
-No wonder it says “I work well under the pressure.”
+No wonder it says, “I work well under pressure.”

 Monocot plants differ from dicot plants in five distinct structural features: seeds, leaves, stems, roots, and flowers.

-The monocot has single cotyledon and embryonic leaf while the dicot has two cotyledons and two embryonic leaves.
+The monocot has a single cotyledon and an embryonic leaf, while the dicot has two cotyledons and two embryonic leaves.

-The monocot veins in the leaves are parallel while the dicot veins are net-like, reticulate.
+The monocot veins in the leaves are parallel, while the dicot veins are net-like and reticulate.

-Monocot stems have the vascular bundles scattered throughout the plant interior.
-In contrast, the vascular bundles in dicot stem are arranged in a ring, with pith concentrated at the core of the stem.
+Monocot stems have vascular bundles scattered throughout the plant interior.
+In contrast, the vascular bundles in the dicot stem are arranged in a ring, with a pith concentrated at the core of the stem.

-The monocot flower parts are number in the threes or multiples of three, while dicot flower parts are number in the fours or fives.
+The monocot flower parts are numbered in the threes or multiples of three, while the dicot flower parts are numbered in the fours or fives.

-This is great way to remember the monocots and dicots.
+This is a great way to remember the monocots and dicots.